Atlanta is United

 Plus we’re leading the way in business, technology and quality of life for professionals and companies of all ages, from start-ups to stalwarts, including 15 Fortune 500 companies (And Coca-Cola, Home Depot, UPS and Delta Air Lines are all in the Fortune 100).

 We’re also quickly becoming known as a powerful center for healthcare and biosciences.
-Add to that our leading role in logistics and supply chain management, our continued emergence in the expanding FinTech market, our 1.4 million square foot event and meeting space known as the Georgia World Congress Center, our collection of national nonprofits and the growing educational opportunities created by our colleges and universities (including the exploding technical college system), and success seems less like a vision and more and more like a self-fulfilling prophecy.
+Add to that our leading role in logistics and supply chain management, communications, our continued emergence in the expanding FinTech market, our 1.4 million square foot event and meeting space known as the Georgia World Congress Center, our collection of national nonprofits and the growing educational opportunities created by our colleges and universities (including the exploding technical college system), and success seems less like a vision and more and more like a self-fulfilling prophecy.